pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 Incrementation indicates a single operation has taken place, not that a single modification has taken place.
 For example, a task that added three observations to a file versioned 1.0.0 would change the semantic version to 1.1.0, not to 1.3.0.

-The test harness saves this attribute to the database.

 ### `mgrs` (string)

 This is the \[MGRS\](https://en.wikipedia.org/wiki/Military_Grid_Reference_System grid ID at the 100km precision level for the region’s centroid.
 For non-polar regions, the grid zone designator should be zero-padded e.g. rather than `4QFJ` you would use `04QFJ`.
 Accordingly, non-polar regions should have a five-letter MGRS string, two numerics followed by three alphabetics.
 Polar regions should have only three alphabetics.

-The test harness saves this attribute to the database.

 ### `status` (string)